zdannar/sqlx_test_example/README.md

 ### sqlx_test_example

 This is an example repo how to perform rust sqlx tests.
-I did not run into any complete examples and thought this may be useful to other folks out there.
+I was unable to find many example and thought this may be useful to other folks out there.

 This example uses fixtures to support testing.
-See the /tests directory for the details.
+See the [tests](./tests) directory for the details.